-Paideia Faculty members inform and train their fellow educators, with a focus on using the Paideia approach to Socratic seminars to fulfill Common Core State Standards.
+Paideia Faculty members inform and train their fellow educators, with a focus on using the Paideia approach to Socratic seminars to fulfill current State Standards.
 Paideia Faculty memberships are paid, part-time positions, usually held by educators who are actively teaching or administering schools.
 As lifelong learners, Paideia Faculty also read challenging texts, reflect on ideas and concepts, and engage in lively dialogue with each other.

 Why apply to the Paideia Faculty?

 Here are some of the reasons that educators give for participating in the Paideia Faculty: